Application FAQs page

 (iii) Global and Regional inter-government bodies, organizations and associations other than the United Nations, for project proposals which strengthen the voice of civil society.

-No, however, applicants have to comply with certain guidelines.
+No, UN accreditation is not a prerequisite to apply for UNDEF funding.
+However, applicants have to comply with certain guidelines.

 Please see UNDEF Project Proposal Guidelines.